KCRW

-KCRW (89.9 MHz FM) is a National Public Radio member station broadcasting from the campus of Santa Monica College in Santa Monica, California, where the station is licensed.
+KCRW (89.9 FM) is an NPR member station broadcasting from the campus of Santa Monica College in Santa Monica, California, where the station is licensed.
 KCRW airs original news and music programming in addition to programming from NPR and other affiliates.
 A network of repeaters and broadcast translators, as well as internet radio, allows the station to serve the Greater Los Angeles area and other communities in Southern California.
-The station's main transmitter is located in Los Angeles's Laurel Canyon district and broadcasts in the HD radio format.
+The station's main transmitter is located in Los Angeles's Laurel Canyon district, adjacent to Mulholland Drive at the end of Briarcrest Road, and broadcasts in the HD radio format.
 It is one of two full NPR members in the Los Angeles area; Pasadena-based KPCC is the other.

 History

 KCRW was founded in 1945 to train servicemen returning from World War II in the then-new technology, FM broadcasting—hence its call letters, which stand for College Radio Workshop.
 It was a charter member of NPR in 1970, making Santa Monica College the second community college to own a public radio or television station.